 Paragraph 3: [prepare a paragraph 150 words – discuss what is the aim this review – modify the following paragraph.
 You are not providing required analysis – you are just critically reviewing different aspects of coastal community resilience analysis]

 We are currently residing in a period characterized by heightened uncertainty.
-The frequency of both human-induced and natural disasters is on the rise, and the associated risks, including the likelihood of their occurrence and the potential extent of their impact, are not uniformly distributed Community resilience refers to the capacity of a community to rebound from a disaster.
+The frequency of both human-induced and natural disasters is increasing, and the risks are unevenly distributed.
+Community resilience is the ability of a community to recover from a disaster.
 In general, the definition of community resilience varies from different people in different disciplines (Koliou et al. 2018).
 Holling (1973) initially conceptualized resilience as the capacity of ecological systems to withstand and recover from external disturbances.
 Bruneau et al. (2003) later defined resilience as the capability of social entities to mitigate risks, manage the impacts of disasters, and engage in recovery efforts that minimize societal disruption and alleviate the consequences of future seismic events.
 In recent years, there has been an increasing prevalence of a threefold perspective on resilience, which encompasses the mitigation of impacts or consequences, the reduction of recovery time, and the minimization of future vulnerabilities (Koliou et al. 2020).

 The objective of this review paper is to provide a comprehensive overview of recent research literature pertaining to the resilience of communities in coastal regions of the United States and all the discussion has been categorized into five sections: hazard analysis, fragility analysis, social and economic consequences, risk analysis and resilience analysis.